About Medical Center of Excellence

 The Directorate of Training and Doctrine (DOTD) creates relevant customer-focused education and training products that support the medical mission.
 The MEDCoE is accredited by the Council of Occupational Education, and all programs of instruction are reviewed by the American Council on Education.
 Students attending courses at the MEDCoE can get undergraduate and graduate college credits.
 The Graduate School also conducts nine doctoral and five masters degree programs.

-The Directorate of Simulations (DOS) is the central focal point for Army Medical Modeling and Simulation initiatives with the responsibility for the development and execution of medical simulation training and the emerging medical simulated training environment, or STE.
+The Directorate of Simulation (DOS) is the central focal point for Army Medical Modeling and Simulation initiatives with the responsibility for the development and execution of medical simulation training and the emerging medical simulated training environment, or STE.

 The Fielded Force Integration Directorate (FFID) enables the delivery of solutions for the fielded force across the domains of doctrine, organization, training, materiel, leadership, personnel, facilities and policy (DOTmLPF-P) for the Army Health System.